Operation Market Garden: Strategy

-Eisenhower's decision to launch Market Garden was influenced by his desire to keep the retreating Germans under pressure.
-However, he was also under pressure from the United States to use the First Allied Airborne Army as soon as possible.
-After Normandy, the airborne forces (minus the British 6th Airborne Division, which remained in Normandy until early September) had been withdrawn to reform in England, re-forming into the First Allied Airborne Army of two British and three U.S. airborne divisions and the Polish 1st Independent Parachute Brigade.
-In the following months, plans for eighteen airborne operations had been drafted but then cancelled at short notice, mostly when the rapidly moving Allied ground forces overran the intended drop zones.
+Eisenhower was also under pressure from the United States to use the First Allied Airborne Army as soon as possible.
+After Normandy, most of the airborne forces had been withdrawn to England, re-forming into the First Allied Airborne Army of two British and three US airborne divisions, the Polish 1st Independent Parachute Brigade, and the air-portable 52nd Infantry Division.
+Eighteen airborne operations had been proposed, then cancelled, when the rapidly moving Allied ground forces overran the intended drop zones.
+Eisenhower believed that the use of the airborne forces might provide the push needed for the allies to cross the Rhine.

+The plan

 The plan of action consisted of two operations: